columbia/PrivateKube/system/privacyresource/doc/private_data_block.md

 kubectl apply -f block-1.yaml
 ```

 In addition, Kubernetes provides code generator (`kubernetes/code-generator`) to create the clients of custom resource.
-This has been done in the `sage` project under `privacyresource` folder.
+This has been done in the `privatekube` project under `privacyresource` folder.

 The struct of Private Data Block is defined resemble to the `yaml` format, under the directory `privacyresource/pkg/apis/columbia.github.com/v1/types.go`.